Ayush2006-afk/DSA-Solutions/README.md

 ## 👨‍💻 About Me

-- 🎓 B.Tech in Electronics & Communication Engineering (ECE)
+- 🎓 B.Tech in Computer Science & Engineering (CSE)
 - 💻 Aspiring Software Engineer
 - 🚀 Passionate about Data Structures, Algorithms, and Software Development